 ***The St. Helena Historical Society’s Heritage Center located at 1255 Oak Avenue displays carefully curated artifacts from St. Helena’s past.
-Check out the history of St. Helena on Saturdays 12pm-4pm.***
+Check out the history of St. Helena on the first Saturday of the month 12 pm-4pm.***

 The mission of the St. Helena Historical Society is to collect, preserve, exhibit, interpret, and provide access to the history of the St. Helena area from the ancient settlements of the first Native Americans until the present day.